chaswiso/Portfolio/Test Plan.md

 ## Impacted Departments
 ## Dependencies
 ## Risks and Assumptions
+> Define any known risks and possible solutions for mitigation
 ## Tools
 ## Test Deliverables
 > All the documents or components that have to be developed to support the testing effort